yingj4/yingj4.github.io/_pages/moreAboutMe.md

 ## Sports
 I love playing soccer and watching soccer games.
 I have been a goalkeeper in the middle school team and the mainland soccer team at HKUST.
 I also played as a goalkeeper in the IMLeague.
 I am a big fan of Chelsea and Beijing Guoan.
 Frank Lampard is my favorite player.

-Other than soccer, I also work out in the gym.
+Other than soccer, I also work out at the gym.

 ## Music
 I am an amateur of the piano.
 I have the absolute pitch.